-The 18,000 B.C. families seeking help for their children with ASD, autistic adults, families of children with other special needs, and the thousands of professionals who find ACT’s resources invaluable, cannot rely solely on email and telephone support.
+The COVID-19 crisis has demonstrated how vital ACT’s online resources are.
+The 19,000 B.C. families seeking help for their children with ASD, autistic adults, families of children with other special needs, and the thousands of professionals who find ACT’s resources invaluable, cannot rely solely on email and telephone support.
 They need access, at their convenience, to reliable online information resources, including training, provided by respected researchers and clinicians.
 Parents and self-advocates also need to source objective resources to help them advocate for their children and themselves when they are denied government services.

 ACT can play a role to support families and professionals internationally

 We also see ACT evolving to play an important role nationally and internationally – there is a vacuum of readily accessible best practice information and training world-wide, especially in languages other than English.
 For all of these reasons, ACT is committed to continuing to build our resources.
 But to build a self-sustaining not-for-profit we have to diversify our income, which is why we are appealing to the families and professionals who make use of our services, as well as to foundations and private companies.